mcmullarkey/local-dougdoug/README.md

 For example, you could decrease the `PARAMETER num_ctx 16000` in the `spy_fox/Modelfile` to `PARAMETER num_ctx 4096` to make a smaller memory footprint.

 (You don't have to make any changes, but if you're not going to you might as well pull the image from Dockerhub as advised in the section above)

+If you're having any issues with changes you've made check out the Troubleshooting section later in this README.

 Then build the docker image from the Dockerfile in the `cli/` directory.